 Exhibitions not your thing?
 Only go to the ballpark to grab a hotdog?
 Can’t sit still long enough to take in a show?
 If you want an out-of-the ordinary, not your father’s vacation, only-in-Chicago kind of experience, these 10 places are just the ticket.

-1. Dine on a whole alligator (and some chickens) at Frontier
+2. Dine on a whole alligator at Frontier

 “Meat forward” takes on new meaning at Frontier when you order a whole spit-roasted alligator.
 Caught wild in Shreeveport, Louisiana, each alligator is stuffed with whole chickens, then smoked and roasted over apple and cherry woods.
 This isn’t something to be experienced on a whim, however.
 Frontier requires 7-days minimum notice and a seating of 12-15 people.

 Need a fresh towel?
 Maybe a refill on those tiny minibar bottles?
 Cleo and Leo – two Savioke Relay robots — are at your service.
 Chicago’s Hotel EMC2 is, in fact, the only hotel in the world to use this type of robot for concierge service (they give you a friendly little shimmy before they leave you, by the way).
 Displaying an incredible amount of character for something decidedly devoid of the human element, Cleo and Leo are every bit as charming as the hotel itself, whose mission it is to meld art and science for a truly unique, immersive hotel experience.

 Cleo and Leo are only the tip of the iceberg.
 Check out Steampunk-fueled guestrooms; cocktail-dispensing infusaries; video screen-enhanced elevators; and a custom-designed Zoetrope in the lobby where a graceful dancer pirouettes.